What Subconscious Blocks Look Like (In Real Time)

 If you didn’t catch my previous article on how subconscious beliefs are formed, you can read it here.

-Until next time… take some time to practice noticing your “inner” world in a way that lets you see what thoughts and emotions are holding you back.
+Until next time… take some time to sit with the above exercise and practice noticing your “inner” world in a way that lets you see what thoughts and emotions are holding you back.
 Once you get used to doing this, the next level is to release them.

 Wishing you the very best,